jplusplus/statscraper/README.rst

 By `Journalism++ Stockholm <http://jplusplus.se>`_, and Robin Linderborg.

 Tests
 -----

-Run `python -m unittest` from the root.
+Run `python setup.py test` from the root directory.
+This will install everything needed for testing, before running NoseTests.

 Changelog